 - Bring a stove top pot up to a low/medium heat. add the crushed spices and toast for about 2 minutes, then add the ginger and continue toasting for another minute until the spices start becoming very aromatic.

-- Add water and milk to the pot. stir and bring up to a light simmer - this should take about 10 minutes.
-Remove from heat as soon as the liquid starts to simmer.
+- Add water and milk to the pot. stir and bring up to a light simmer - this should take about 10 -15 minutes.
+Remove from heat when the liquid simmers.

-- Add the honey and stir to combine.
-Then add the black tea and stir, let steep for about 5-10 minutes depending on how strong you like your chai.
+- Add the honey/sweetener and stir to combine.
+Then add the black tea and stir, let steep for about 4 - 5 minutes depending on how strong you like your chai.

 - Pour the chai through a strainer to catch all of the whole spices.